Michele Ross

 Michele Noonan Ross (born June 16, 1982), also known as Michele Ann Noonan, Michele Osztrogonacz, and Michele Osztrogonacz Ross, is an American neuroscientist, author, and media personality.
 She is a noted drug policy reform activist, promoting cannabis, magic mushroom, and kratom legalization.

 Early life

-Ross was born on June 16, 1982, in Perth Amboy, New Jersey, and grew up in nearby Iselin where she attended John F. Kennedy Memorial High School.
+Ross was born on June 16, 1982, in Perth Amboy, New Jersey, and grew up in the nearby Iselin section of Woodbridge Township, New Jersey, where she graduated from John F. Kennedy Memorial High School in 2000.
 Ross was the first member of her family to attend college and went to Boston College, where she studied psychology and was in the class of 2004.
 In 2008, she graduated from the University of Texas Southwestern Medical Center at Dallas with a Ph.D. in neuroscience.

 Media appearances

 Ross was the first scientist to participate in the American version of Big Brother, appearing in the eleventh season of the reality television series Big Brother in 2009, where she finished in fourth place.
 She claimed housemate and future Big Brother All Stars 2 contestant Kevin Campbell tried to poison her on the show.
 She and Lydia Tavera were the first bisexual women to compete on the series, and Ross came out of the closet on the show.
 Ross was an advocate of LGBTQ rights and was featured in as part of the Big Brother Cares NOH8 Campaign.
 In 2010 Ross appeared on the "Reality Gone Wild" episode of Playboy TV's Foursome.
 Ross won her episode of the dating competition reality show Baggage hosted by Jerry Springer in 2010.
 In 2013, she won her episode of the dating competition reality show Excused.
 In 2010 she additionally appeared in a YouTube channel "hottubsleeperpicks", as a host discussing football topics at the time.

 In 2015 she was noted by The Chicago Tribune as an expert on cannabis for the platform Cannabis Club TV streaming to cannabis dispensaries.